lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

 The development builds of `ReactiveElement` and `LitElement` support extra runtime warnings that can help identify issues that would be costly to check for in production builds.

-There is an API to enable and disable some warnings, based on the kind of warning.
-There are two warning kinds that can be enabled and disable currently:
+Some warnings are always displayed.
+There are also two categories of _optional warnings_ that can be turned on or off:
+:
 * `'migration'`: warnings related to migration from LitElement 2.x
 * `'change-in-update'`: warnings related to changing reactive state during an update